Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/walkthroughs/weather-app.md

         </GridCell>
         ```

-1. A popular 3rd party component often used in Xamarin.Forms apps is the [`PancakeView` component](https://github.com/sthewissen/Xamarin.Forms.PancakeView).
+1. A popular 3rd party component often used in MAUI apps is the [`PancakeView` component](https://github.com/sthewissen/MAUI.PancakeView).
 The component has been wrapped to enable it to be used with Blazor syntax in a separate class library project: [BlazorBindings.Maui.PancakeView](https://github.com/Dreamescaper/BlazorBindings.Maui/tree/master/samples/MobileBlazorBindingsWeather/BlazorBindings.Maui.PancakeView).
-To learn more about how to wrap Xamarin.Forms components for use with Blazor syntax, see [Wrapping Xamarin.Forms components for use with Blazor topic](../advanced/custom-components.md).
+To learn more about how to wrap MAUI components for use with Blazor syntax, see [Wrapping MAUI components for use with Blazor topic](../advanced/custom-components.md).

 1. Dependency injection is used in the weather app with a [`WeatherService` type](https://github.com/Dreamescaper/BlazorBindings.Maui/blob/master/samples/MobileBlazorBindingsWeather/MobileBlazorBindingsWeather/WeatherService.cs) that is [registered in the host](https://github.com/Dreamescaper/BlazorBindings.Maui/blob/master/samples/MobileBlazorBindingsWeather/MobileBlazorBindingsWeather/App.cs#L16) and consumed in the [`WeatherApp.razor` page](https://github.com/Dreamescaper/BlazorBindings.Maui/blob/master/samples/MobileBlazorBindingsWeather/MobileBlazorBindingsWeather/WeatherApp.razor#L1).